Permission to Cite or Use NCCN Content FAQs

 4. Which types of materials require a license and which do not?

-All commercially funded materials citing NCCN Content requires a permissions license/agreement.
-For non-commercial use, basic referencing of NCCN Content in academic publications (e.g., journal articles, conference abstracts, textbooks) does not require a permissions license or review by NCCN.
-However, permission is required for the reproduction or adaptation of NCCN algorithms, tables, figures, or substantial portions of NCCN Guideline Discussion texts.
-Permission is not required for linking directly to NCCN's homepage, NCCN.org, for non-commercial purposes.
+All commercially funded materials citing NCCN Content require a permissions license/agreement (with rare exceptions).
+For non-commercial use, basic referencing of NCCN Content in academic publications (e.g., journal articles, conference abstracts, textbooks) typically does not require a license, except in the case of adaptation of NCCN algorithms, tables, or figures, or referencing substantial portions of NCCN Content.
+Please submit all materials through the Permission Request process so that NCCN can confirm the scope of referencing.

 5. Do the materials need to be fully completed before NCCN can provide a quote/estimate of the cost of an annual commercial license?